suraj4881/ineuron-Intenship/README.md

 + Step 11: The default Username And Password For User Is "suraj4881@gmail.com" And "123456"(And you also set your Own User Depends own you how to configb Database)

+# FAQ:

++ Question:1 Unable to Connect to Database?
++ Answer: Please check you have installed the mysql correctly and have updated the correct db details in in.bookstore.db.
+Also you can try doing refresh and update the   project and restart.

+## Note:- Considering this as a Sample Project, we have considered of web security but not much validation I think in this project Not Otp verfication and link given      verfication in future I will Try to Add them.

+# Some Screenshots for the project: